 Even with the rapid proliferation of cloud apps, the education vertical has fallen short on effectively implementing security policies; this issue is part of a broader struggle in education to receive adequate funding and IT training.
 At the same time, cloud infrastructure has become more available and affordable for education institutions, creating an ever-widening gap between cloud adoption and cloud security.

 Surprisingly, the healthcare industry – a market that historically has been slow to leverage new technology due to rigorous compliance regulations governing patient data – has become more aggressive about cloud adoption.
-In 2015, adoption went up a massive 37 per cent from just 8 per cent the previous year.
+In 2015, adoption went up a massive 37 percent from just eight per cent the previous year.

 However, healthcare still lags behind many other industries for many reasons.
-In particular, Health Insurance Portability and Accountability Act (HIPAA) compliance remains a significant obstacle to aggressive cloud projects in hospitals and their affiliates.
+In particular, HIPAA compliance remains a significant obstacle to aggressive cloud projects in hospitals and their affiliates.
 Under HIPAA, providers are required to secure all protected health information, which becomes a greater and more persistent challenge as employees continue to bring smartphones, tablets and other connected devices onto the corporate network.
 The mobile nature of the healthcare workforce, and an insistence on BYOD, means a possible proliferation of cloud-based patient data synchronising to unmanaged mobile devices.
-This challenge means that many healthcare organisations baulk at taking risks that could result in steep financial penalties.
+This challenge means that many healthcare organisations balk at taking risks that could result in steep financial penalties.

 Among the driving forces behind this growth is the need for collaboration tools.
 Because government agencies often lack the budget for high-end, premises-based enterprise tools, cloud applications offer an affordable way to collaborate.